 - Operates only as a secure (https) server - that way it prevents any form of proxy caching mucking around with the service - Only provides a web page to enter a delegation if the source address of the client is a 6to4 V6 network address - All other connection attempts get a response which is a FAQ about the service. - The web page allows the client to enter: - up to 4(?)
-NS servers for the reverse delegation of the 6to4 gateway address which is the source address of the client, and - an email contact address of the client.
+NS servers for the reverse delegation of the 6to4 gateway address which is the source address of the client, and - an email contact address of the client (in addition to the zone's SOA record)